3 Bedroom Home in Orangeburg - $80,000

 Welcome to your new home.
+This home would be great as an investment property or a primary residence.
+OWNER FINANCING AVAILABLE.
 Situated on a spacious corner lot, this home is yours for the taking.
 Special features include a front porch and a large backyard that is great for social gatherings.
-This home would be great as an investment property or a primary residence.
 Located close to shopping, dining, the interstate, and the university.
+Owner financing available.
 This home is a must see!

 3 Bedroom Home in Orangeburg - $80,000